FRAMAX444/Knowledge-Distillation/README.md

 This repository contains the implementation of a knowledge distillation framework that transfers knowledge from complex, not always neural, models to simpler neural models.
 Additionally, the project explores multi-teacher and self-distillation techniques to further enhance model performance and efficiency.

 ## 🤖 What is Knowledge Distillation?
 Knowledge distillation is a technique where a "student" model is trained to replicate the behavior of a "teacher" model.
-The teacher model is typically a larger or more complex model, but in this project, we also explore scenarios where the teacher models are non-neural models.
+The teacher model is typically a larger or more complex model, but in this project, I also explore scenarios where the teacher models are non-neural models.
 The goal is to leverage the simplicity and interpretability of non-neural models to guide the training of more complex neural networks.
+I will still carry out plenty of experimentation on neural models in various different cases.

 ## 🌟 Project Features
 🔄 **Non-Neural to Neural Knowledge Distillation:** Transfer knowledge from non-neural models (e.g., Decision Trees, Logistic Regression) to neural networks.